Kaiser Matanzima: Presidency

-In 1979, after the death of AmaMpondo King Botha Sigcau, Mathanzima became State President, with his brother George as Prime Minister.
+In 1979, after the death of AmaMpondo King Botha Sigcau, Mathanzima became state president, with his brother George as prime minister.
 Their approach included jailing protesters and banning such opposition parties as, in 1980, the Democratic Progressive Party.
 That party's leader, AbaThembu King Sabata Dalindyebo, was convicted of "violating the dignity" of President Mathanzima, but escaped to Zambia and joined the ANC.

 Mandela's father-in-law was a member of the Transkei cabinet, and Mathanzima attempted to persuade Mandela to accept exile in Transkei in lieu of imprisonment.
 Mandela not only refused but declined to see Mathanzima during his imprisonment on Robben Island, fearing that such a meeting would legitimize the bantustans to the international community.

 However, in common with other bantustan leaders, Mathanzima did not shy away from criticism of South Africa's racial policies and called for the repeal of Apartheid legislation (which were repealed in bantustans that were nominally independent), and occasionally pressed for a federal system for South Africa.

 Retirement

-On 20 February 1986, faced with South African evidence of corruption, Mathanzima was forced to retire as President, although he tried to claim that he wanted to spend more time dealing with family affairs.
-Kaiser Mathanzima was replaced as President by his brother, George Mathanzima, who resigned later on because he too had been accused of being corrupt.
+On 20 February 1986, faced with South African evidence of corruption, Mathanzima was forced to retire as president, although he tried to claim that he wanted to spend more time dealing with family affairs.
+Kaiser Mathanzima was replaced as president by his brother, George Mathanzima, who resigned later on because he too had been accused of being corrupt.
 Kaiser Mathanzima was still described as Transkei's effective leader for a time, but the two soon fell out and Kaiser was temporarily detained in the Transkei gaols in 1987; upon release, he was restricted to Qamata.

 Death

-Mathanzima died in Queenstown on his 88th birthday.
+Matanzima died in Queenstown on his 88th birthday.
 He received an official funeral, but not a state one as former allies and supporters had hoped.
 The continued mixed feelings toward him in South Africa were reflected in then President Thabo Mbeki's eulogy for him.
-Although Mathanzima was said to have been a harsh ruler, Mbeki looked at the positive legacies that Mathanzima left behind.
-Mbeki praised Mathanzima's dream of eliminating poverty in South Africa as well as seeing all South Africans citizens educated.
-President Mbeki also went on to state that he will try to make Mathanzima's dreams a reality.
-Others who spoke at Mathazima's funeral said they admired how he fought to see the recognition of traditional leaders in South Africa.
-Former South African President and Kaiser Mathanzima's Uncle, Nelson Mandela, was not in attendance for Mathanzima's funeral because he was in Dublin, Ireland for the opening ceremonies of the 2003 Special Olympics.
+Although Matanzima was said to have been a harsh ruler, Mbeki looked at the positive legacies that Matanzima left behind.
+Mbeki praised Matanzima's dream of eliminating poverty in South Africa as well as seeing all South Africans citizens educated.
+Others who spoke at Matanzima's funeral said they admired how he fought to see the recognition of traditional leaders in South Africa.
+Former South African President and Kaiser Matanzima's Uncle, Nelson Mandela, was not in attendance for Matanzima's funeral because he was in Dublin, Ireland for the opening ceremonies of the 2003 Special Olympics.

-Mathanzima's grandson, King Lwandile Zwelenkosi Matanzima, ruler of Western Thembuland of Eastern Cape, died on 22 May 2010.
+Matanzima's grandson, King Lwandile Zwelenkosi Matanzima, ruler of Western Thembuland of Eastern Cape, died on 22 May 2010.